k1ngk1te/go-dessert-ordering-system/README.md

 - **`golang-jwt/jwt/v5`:** For generating and validating JSON Web Tokens for API authentication.
 - **`bcrypt`:** For secure one-way password hashing.
 - **`DotEnv`:** For managing environment variables.
-- **Docker & Docker Compose:** For easy setup and management of database and Redis services.

 ## 4. Architecture & Design Principles